1. The installer must be able to update the SQL Server database.

 7. The DBMS Type to be used is displayed.

 If other DBMS software is installed, this setting could be changed.
-This should normally be the case.

 Click Next to continue.